 The center maintains the Jim Hagedorn Memorial Library.
 Students are welcome to borrow books from the library or to enjoy the use of the room but are encouraged to check availability of the library in advance as it is occasionally used for both individual counseling and groups.

 For Faculty and Staff

 Plymouth State University has an Employee Assistance Program (E.A.P.) that is a confidential off-campus counseling/referral service, provided free-of-charge, to eligible faculty and staff members and their immediate family members.
 The program is geared to assist with many problems, including but not limited, to family stress, alcohol and other drug abuse, and emotional health.

 General Non-Professional Counseling

 The Staff of the Division of Student Affairs is available for personal counseling and problem solving.
-Students are encouraged to see the Vice President for Student Affairs, Dean of Students, Directors, and Staff members whenever a need exists.
-The personal counseling function is perceived as a primary responsibility of the Vice President for Student Affairs.
+Students are encouraged to see the Vice President for Enrollment Management for Student Affairs, Dean of Students, Directors, and staff members whenever a need exists.
+The personal counseling function is perceived as a primary responsibility of the Vice President for Enrollment Management and Student Affairs.